NomicFoundation/hardhat/docs/guides/mainnet-forking.md

 npx hardhat node --fork https://eth-mainnet.alchemyapi.io/v2/<key> --fork-block-number 11095000
 ```

-## Impersonating accounts
+## Customizing Hardhat Network's behavior

 Once you've got local instances of mainnet protocols, setting them in the specific state your tests need is likely the next step.
+Hardhat provides several RPC methods that let you modify anything about an address.

+### Impersonating accounts

-To make this easy, Hardhat Network allows you to send transactions impersonating specific account and contract addresses.
+Hardhat Network allows you to send transactions impersonating specific account and contract addresses.

 To impersonate an account use the `hardhat_impersonateAccount` RPC method passing the address to impersonate as its parameter: